bhavanat12/FaceImageInpainting/README.md

 4. To execute the code:

-a) First compress the dataset using the "dataset_compress.py" file
+- First compress the dataset using the "dataset_compress.py" file

-b) Change the path to this dataset in the "train_pix2pix.py" file
+- Change the path to this dataset in the "train_pix2pix.py" file

-c) Run the command "python3 train_pix2pix.py"
+- Run the command "python3 train_pix2pix.py"

-d) The weights are saved after every 10 epochs, which can be used for inference using the predict funtion.
+- The weights are saved after every 10 epochs, which can be used for inference using the predict funtion.